Israel's blockade of Gaza means that access to medicine is severely limited, as is access to medical equipment.

 Collapsed waste management

-Gaza has previously experienced problems with multiresistant bacteria, but according to experts, the situation is now at a new level.
-Other factors that contribute to this are that waste management has collapsed and that there is essentially no opportunity to get rid of waste.
+Gaza has also previously experienced problems with multiresistant bacteria, but according to experts, the situation is now at a new level.
+Other factors that contribute to this are that waste management has collapsed and that there is virtually no possibility of getting rid of waste.

-To be able to turn the situation around, the reporters point out that several measures need to be taken promptly, including securing the laboratories that remain and allowing in the medicine that is needed – according to WHO, Gaza is out of more than half of the medicines that are needed.
+To be able to turn the situation around, the reporters point out that several measures need to be taken promptly, including securing the laboratories that remain and allowing in the medicine that is needed.
+According to WHO, Gaza has run out of more than half of the medicines needed.

-The most important thing to prevent the spread of resistant bacteria, the report authors write, is however that Israel's offensive ceases along with "the deliberate attacks on hospitals, laboratories and facilities for desalination of seawater".
+The most important thing to prevent the spread of resistant bacteria, the authors of the report write, is, however, that Israel's offensive ceases along with "the deliberate attacks on hospitals, laboratories, and facilities for desalination of seawater".